Carcinoma Success Story: Julio (age 81)

 Since these drugs might be free for Julio, there’s a possibility that he can get the treatment he needs with far less stress and financial strain – and, significantly, without enduring the harsh side effects and limited benefits that chemotherapy would have provided him with.

 Furthermore, when these drugs stop working, he will have a variety of other targeted therapies that will have the potential of providing him with more time, and still without the damaging side effects of standard chemotherapy.

 As of December 2017, Julio had completed six infusions of Pembrolizumab (PD-1R) immunotherapy.
 Currently, he is doing very well and, remarkably, is completely cancer-free!

 In March 2018, Julio had an appointment with his public system oncologist at the Princess Margaret Cancer Centre, who gave him a glowing report.
 The oncologist told Julio that he has had the best possible outcome.

 As CTOAM predicted, the immunotherapy was instrumental in Julio's cancer being non-detectable a year after diagnosis – this is hugely significant, especially given that Julio did NOT have any surgery.

 As you can see, CTOAM’s advanced diagnostics, records review, and consultations can result in significant benefits to a patient’s outcome.
 Having access to a team of precision oncology specialists, doctors, and patient advocates can make all the difference in the outcome of your disease.

 If you or a loved one has cancer, email or call us today so we can do a brief review of your medical records.
-CTOAM’s cancer experts will ensure that you have access to the most advanced tests and treatments available for your unique form of cancer – for as close to free, and as close to home, as possible.
+CTOAM’s cancer experts will ensure that you have access to the most advanced tests and treatments available for your unique form of cancer – as close to home as possible.